yiran-duan/yiran-duan.github.io/_pages/about.md

 ## Teaching

-IST 343 Data in Society (the recitation section) for Fall 2022 and Spring 2023.
+1. IST 343 Data in Society (the recitation section) for Fall 2022 and Spring 2023.
 Proud to report that 95% of the Spring 2023 course evaluation rated my teaching as highly effective.

-IST 719 Data Visualization for Fall 2024.
-It's a master's and PhD level class that teaches students how to do data analysis and visualization using R. Each week, I create presentations and guide students through over 100 lines of R code in real-time.
+2. IST 719 Data Visualization for Fall 2024.
+It's a master's and PhD level class that teaches students how to use R for data analysis and visualization.
+Each week, I create presentations and guide students through over 100 lines of R code in real-time.
 I start with an overview of the key concepts, then type a block of code while students follow along.
 Then I ask questions/explain the code.
 I also walk around the computer lab to make sure everyone is on the same page.

 ## Life